m-sabid/JOB_WISE-REACT-APP/README.md

 ---

-# The Job Protal Website 📝
+# The Job Portal Website 📝

 In this project, I use `React`, `Tailwind CSS`, and `Vite` to build a Job Portal.
 The portal